becm/live-tools/README.md

 for archives and extracts them to a location according to their name.
 This script should be copied to `/usr/share/initramfs-tools/scripts/casper-bottom` of live system base.

+It additionally creates a direectory `/remote` and adds live user to `fuse` group for later use of `sshfs`.

 When using a regular data Stick to store a live system it is useful to wave write access to the single live media partition.